 What We Do: Each week during our Guided Reading time (about 45 minutes a day), one group meets with us (the teacher) to talk about the book, and the other groups meet with each other, or they read and work on their assignments.
 During this time, we discuss the book.
 We check in with students to see how the book is working for them.

-We go through a few pages with the group and check vocabulary and for understanding.
+We go through a few pages with the group and check vocabulary and understanding.
 Sometimes we’ll just ask simple questions about the book, such as, who is your favourite character so far?
 Why?

 The idea is to show students how to have a discussion about a book.
 We want to teach students to talk about books as if they are discussing them with a friend.
 We try to model questions that other readers would ask, not just teacher-like questions.

 When there is enough time, we read with students (or have them read to us).
 This is a great time to check for comprehension.
 We also listen for fluency and whether or not students are able to read the punctuation and phrasing based on the author’s intent.
 Make notes of how your students have read.
 Book clubs or literature circles take a few weeks, and that’s a lot of time to go with doing some assessment of reading.